nagarjuna-123600/netflix_sql_project/README.md

 2. Identify the **most common ratings** for both content types.
 3. Examine **release trends** by year, country, and duration.
 4. Explore and **categorize content** using specific keywords and genres.
+## Dataset
+the data for this project is sourced from kaggle dataset